clugen/CluGen.jl/docs/src/tutorial.md

 ## What is CluGen?

 CluGen is an algorithm for generating multidimensional clusters.

-TODO Maybe give very general idea of lines as support for clusters?
+Each cluster is supported by a line, the position, orientation and length of which guide where the respective points are placed.

 ## How CluGen works

-Given a `direction` vector, the number of clusters, `num_clusters`...
+Given a main `direction` vector, a number of clusters (`num_clusters`), a total number of points (`total_points`)...
 Note that ``^*`` means the step is stochastic, with sane defaults but fully controllable by the user.